jim-easterbrook/Photini/src/doc/other/installation.rst

 If Photini fails to run for some reason you may be able to find out why by trying to run it in a command window.
 On Windows you need to run a command shell, for example ``cmd.exe``.
-On Linux you can run any terminal or console program.
+On Linux and MacOS you can run any terminal or console program.

 Start the Photini program as follows.
 If it fails to run you should get some diagnostic information::